Nekroze/codeforthought/chapter/playground.rst

 ------------------------------------

 Using just the types of data above and learning how to manipulate them we can make just about any piece of software we can imagine.
-No really.
+No, really.
 Pretty much every computer program ever written uses some form of the above data types along with a series of tricks to manipulate and control them.
 It's kind of beautiful if you think about it.